Labor Day 2025

 May Day is the other workers’ holiday – it too has origins in the late 19th century and in the fight for an 8-hour day.
 See this LaborArts selection of twenty eight May Day images.

-CELEBRATE LABOR DAY by sending an extraordinary book to a friend today.
-“No book could be more timely,” historian Eric Foner said about Ordinary People, Extraordinary Lives – A Pictorial History of Working People in New York City.
+CELEBRATE LABOR DAY by sending a book filled with the faces and voices of the immigrants, activists, organizers, and ordinary people who together built the greatest city in the world.
+Ordinary People, Extraordinary Lives — A Pictorial History of Working People in New York City.